Sibo-Ding/Steam-Game-Search-Engine/README.md

     - Modify the JSON request.

 ## Docker
-1. Install Docker Desktop for [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [MacOS](https://docs.docker.com/docker-for-mac/install/), or [Windows](https://docs.docker.com/docker-for-windows/install/).
+1. Install Docker Desktop for [Windows](https://docs.docker.com/docker-for-windows/install/), [MacOS](https://docs.docker.com/docker-for-mac/install/), or [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 Windows users may need to connect Docker Desktop to WSL.
 2. Build a Docker image: In your terminal (or Docker Desktop terminal), change the working directory to this repo, run `docker build -t <your-image-name> .`.
-From now on, replace `<your-image-name>` by the image name you set.
+From now on, replace `<your-image-name>` with the image name you choose.
-3. Run a Docker container: Run `docker run -p 8080:8080 <your-image-name>`.
+3. Run a Docker container by running `docker run -p 8080:8080 <your-image-name>`.
 4. Same as [FastAPI](#fastapi) step 2.
 5. Same as [FastAPI](#fastapi) step 3.

 ## Deploy Docker on GCP
 1. Install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) and authenticate (follow the instructions on the website).
 Authenticate Docker by running `gcloud auth configure-docker` in your terminal.
 2. For M1/M2 Mac users, redo [Docker](#docker) step 2 by running `docker buildx build --platform linux/amd64 -t <your-image-name> .`, because Google Cloud Run does not support arm64.
-You can use a new image name to distinguish the local one.
+You can use a new image name to distinguish from the local one.
 3. Push the Docker image to Google Cloud Registry by running `docker tag <your-image-name> gcr.io/<your-project-id>/<your-image-name>` and `docker push gcr.io/<your-project-id>/<your-image-name>`.
-From now on, replace `<your-project-id>` by your GCP project ID.
+From now on, replace `<your-project-id>` with your GCP project ID.
-4. Deploy the image on GCP: run `gcloud run deploy <your-service-name> --image gcr.io/<your-project-id>/<your-image-name> --platform managed --memory=2Gi`.
-Replace `<your-service-name>` by the service name you set.
+4. Deploy the image on Google Cloud Run by running `gcloud run deploy <your-service-name> --image gcr.io/<your-project-id>/<your-image-name> --platform managed --memory=2Gi`.
+Replace `<your-service-name>` with the service name you choose.
 You will be prompted for region and to **allow unauthenticated invocations**: respond `y` if you want public access, and `n` to limit IP access to resources in the same google project.
-5. Wait a few moments until the deployment is complete.
-On success, the command line displays the service URL.
+5. Wait a few moments for the deployment to complete.
+Once successful, the command line will display the service URL.
 6. Similar to [FastAPI](#fastapi) step 2, take the sercive URL and add `/docs` after it.
 7. Same as [FastAPI](#fastapi) step 3.